18F/fedramp-automation/resources/validations/docs/adr/0008-attachment-validation.md

 ## Context

-The 10x ASAP Development Team, in the course or work for [18F/fedramp-automaton#52](https://github.com/18F/fedramp-automation/issues/52), needs to define the minimally viable checks needed to determine attachment data in `oscal:back-matter/oscal:resources` is correctly attached to [an OSCAL SSP instance](https://pages.nist.gov/OSCAL/concepts/layer/implementation/ssp/).
+The 10x ASAP Development Team, in the course of work for [18F/fedramp-automaton#52](https://github.com/18F/fedramp-automation/issues/52), needs to define the minimally viable checks needed to determine attachment data in `oscal:back-matter/oscal:resources` is correctly attached to [an OSCAL SSP instance](https://pages.nist.gov/OSCAL/concepts/layer/implementation/ssp/).
 Per [ADR 2](./0002-xml-schematron-usage.md) and [ADR 4](./0004-xslt-function-library.md), the runtime design with exclusive use of XSLT presents architectural limitations.

 1. XSLT 3.0, as a standard, has limited facility to parse non-XML files.
 If not a valid XML document, it must be text-only (to be parsed with [`fn:unparsed-text()`](https://www.w3.org/TR/xpath-functions-31/#func-unparsed-text)).
 2. File path resolution becomes complex with relative paths in OSCAL ([`oscal:rlink`](https://pages.nist.gov/OSCAL/reference/latest/system-security-plan/xml-reference/#/system-security-plan/back-matter)) when _not_ using traditional file systems local to where validations execute and/or without a stateful backend service.